KankakeeCommunityCollege/kcc-development-environment/installing_project.md

 Stop the running processes using <kbd>control</kbd> + <kbd>C</kbd>.

-**Never push a development build to GutHub!** If you do, run a production build, and then commit and push any file changes to GitHub.
+**Do not push a development build to GutHub!** If you do, just run a production build, and then commit and push any file changes to GitHub.

 A dev build injects inline CSS into the document `<head></head>` instead of a `<link>`; this is a *Webpack* feature for more performant dev builds.